 What to Expect: Foraging, Plant Identification, Wilderness Survival Skills

-At the end of the weekend, you will know how to forage for edible plants and feed yourself during a wilderness survival situation.
+Learn how to forage for edible plants and feed yourself during a wilderness survival situation.

 “The Wild Food Adventure was one of the most formative experiences that I have had.
 The beauty of this excursion is three-fold.
 The first and most obvious benefit is the opportunity to go on a guided, educational backpacking trip.
 The second benefit is the empowerment to realize the true bounty of this region and learn the native plants that can provide sustenance.
 The third and final benefit of this trip was the network of people on the trip.
 I met people from all walks of life, ages, and backgrounds who were interested in living closer to the earth.
 How can you beat hiking, learning, camping, networking, and eating like kings all in one trip?”

 Natalie BogwalkerNatalie is the founder and director of the Wild Abundance.
-She’s passionate about teaching and sharing tools and skills that are essential for living harmoniously within the natural systems of the earth.
+She’s passionate about teaching and sharing skills that are essential for living harmoniously within the natural systems of the earth.
 She and her family live at the Wild Abundance homestead campus in the Southern Appalachians.
 Natalie spends her time harvesting in the wild, building, gardening, ...

 Doug ElliotWhether he’s pointing out poison ivy, pontificating on poke sallet, extolling the virtues of dandelions, or telling wild snake tales, naturalist, herbalist, and storyteller, Doug Elliott is known for his lively storytelling as well as his broad, practical, scientific and cultural knowledge of useful wild plants.
 He has written articles for regional and national magazines, ...

 Luke CannonMore than a botanist, Luke is a long-time pursuer and teacher of the magic and medicine of plants.
 His passion to study and understand the beautiful ecological intricacies of the natural world have led him throughout the Americas and across the globe.
 An avid naturalist, Luke draws from a diverse pool of knowledge, combining his ...

 This class will be held entirely outdoors on local trails.
 Please be prepared with the necessary outdoor gear to sleep outside in fluctuating mountain weather.